-What is a Primary and Secondary Headache?
+What are Primary and Secondary Headaches?

 Mixed Headache-Migraine Types

 It’s possible to experience one, two, or even more types of headaches or migraines concurrently.